What's New!

 who had been a fervent Christian (albeit a follower of the Arian heresy) and who had greatly favoured the Christian faith.

-Usually these decisions are attributed to the fact that Julian completed his education in Ephesus
+Usually Julian's religious policy is attributed to the fact that he completed his education in Ephesus

 and Athens where he got in touch with some Neoplatonic philosophers.